 In addition to the three big Forest Hotels, dozens of Sleep Outdoors events will be arranged throughout Finland.
 Besides the member organisations of the Outdoor Association of Finland, anyone can organize an event.
 The main thing is that participants are not charged for overnighting.
 In Helsinki, for example, the Rastila Camping offers free tent pitches during the event.

-World’s first flag day for nature
+Flag day for nature

 The last Saturday in August is also Finnish Nature Day.
 This. too. is an invitation for people to come out into the open and celebrate with a happy face.

 Flags will also be flown on Finnish Nature Day.
 In 2017, Finland became the first country in the world to issue an official recommendation to fly flags in honour of its natural environments.

 In Ähtäri, Western Finland, local associations and businesses are organising events throughout the day to celebrate Finnish Nature Day, and the night will also be spent outdoors.

 The Sauna Village in Jämsä, Central Finland, provides an opportunity to learn about the Finnish sauna traditions and to experience sauna bathing at night.
 In Miehikkälä in the south-east, sleepers will take over the grounds of the Salpa Line Museum, and in Janakkala, Southern Finland, there will be an all-night fair.